Frances & Friends - Aug. 25th, 2020

 -

-Sister Blessing Foxx and Grace Duodeh join Sister Frances and the panel on today's program, as they discuss Bible distribution in Liberia.
+John and Josh Rosenstern join Sister Frances and the panel on today’s program, as they discuss politics and current events.